iLVL-Key/FFXI/addons/Bars/readme.md

  - **list/l** - Show the Auto Focus Target list.
  - **size/s [#]** - Update the size.
  - **bold/b** - Toggle the bold setting.

+## Changelog

+Version 1.1
+- Added Pet bar showing the name of the pet and their HPP.
+Defaults to displayed only for pet jobs, but can be turn on or off individually per job the same as HP/MP/TP.
+- Added option to show your own action and action status.
+Default position puts this near the top of the screen, under the buff bar, but it has it's own pos in the settings file.
+- Added option to show a targets index number.
+- Fixed an issue where saving a name that included an apostrophe to the Auto Focus Target list would break the addon.

+Version 1.0
+- First version